 The historic art deco Lakefront Airport terminal building, opened in 1934, was originally used by the airlines when it was the main airport serving New Orleans.
 It has been restored since 2005, when Hurricane Katrina deposited four feet of water inside and even more on the field.

-The larger Louis Armstrong Airport, served by the airlines, is about 15 miles from the museum, making Lakefront Airport the better choice if you plan to fly yourself.
+The larger Louis Armstrong New Orleans International Airport, served by the airlines, is about 15 miles away from the museum, making Lakefront Airport the better choice if you plan to fly in yourself.